ethanwiebe/builder/README.md

 #### Directories

-The directories `sourceDir`, `objectDir`, and `outputDir` can be specified which will tell builder where to find source, object, and output files respectively.
+The directories `sourceDir`, `includeDir`, `objectDir`, and `outputDir` can be specified which will tell builder where to find source, global header, object, and output files respectively.
 They can be specified by either a string with the directory name `"example/path/to/dir"`, or a list of strings that will be joined together to form the path `["example", "path", "to", "dir"]`.